 There are plenty of things to do at your own leisure.
-I chose the head massage course which was perfect for to learn the art of getting tension out of my neck and shoulders.
+I chose the head massage course which was perfect for to learn the art of getting the tension out of my neck and shoulders.
 The jungle Spa setting is brilliant.
-I loved the cooking class in where a private tour of their local produce was given.
-Been able to pick the food too and learn so much about what time and effort goes into the food preparation here is mind-blowing.
+I loved the cooking class where a private tour of their local produce was given.
+Been able to pick the food too and learn so much about what time and effort go into the food preparation here is mind-blowing.
 Making rustic, organic prawn soup was a fabulous reward for all my hard work.

 I also opted for a yoga class with amazing views of the bay.
 This was an excellent way to learn how to stretch those muscles and release the mind into calm mode.

-I could go on bike riding adventures and walk up to their natural stream in where all their local water I drank is from.
+I could go on bike riding adventures and walk up to their natural stream where all their local water I drank is from.
 Make sure you take the time to do this as the views and nature itself is wonderful.

 Kayak’s are available to venture around the resort and also to be able to snorkel too.
 The water is clear and just stunning to swim in.

 An Lam Ninh Van Bay is a retreat where outside the summer holidays no children are allowed.
 As a mother of two, this is the right decision.
 This is a place for adults seeking one on one with each other and nature.
 Opening in late 2019, An Lam Retreat just nearby are building, 3 bedroom villas which offer a private chef.